openworm/bionet/README.md

 3000 synapses, this is a daunting task.
 However, accomplishing it would be a significant step toward programming an artificial C. elegans.

-In addition to bionet, see the CElegans/Readme.txt for related projects that are specific to C. elegans.
+In addition to Bionet, see the CElegans/Readme.txt for related projects that are specific to C. elegans.

 ##Required packages: